Continuous space core-periphery model with transport costs in differentiated agriculture: Numerical examples of asymptotic behavior

 We discretize the time and the space variables in the following manner.
 By a certain width $\varDelta t>0$, the time is discretized into nodes $t_k=k\varDelta t$ for $k=0, 1, 2, \cdots$.
 The interval $[-\pi, \pi]$ is discretized into $I$ nodes $\theta_i = -\pi+(i-1)\varDelta\theta$, where $\varDelta\theta=2\pi/I$ for $i=1,2,\cdots,I$.
 In the following simulation, we set $\varDelta t=0.01$ and $I=128$.
 Any function $f$ on $[0,\infty)\times S$ is approximately computed only for values on these nodes.
 Let $f^k_i=f(t_k, x_i)$ and $f^k=[f_1^k,f_2^k,\cdots,f_I^k]$.

 The numerical scheme we use is explicit with respect to time evolution.
 That is, we only need an approximated population distribution $\lambda^k$ at time step $k$ to obtain $\lambda^{k+1}$ (and its associated approximations to the other unknown functions) at time step $k+1$.
 Starting from an initial distribution $\lambda^0$, time evolution is simulated one after another, and finally when $\left\|\lambda^k-\lambda^{k+1}\right\|_\infty<10^{-10}$, it is regarded as reaching a stationary solution and the computation is stopped.\footnote{$\|f\|_\infty:=\max \left\{|f_1|,|f_2|,\cdots,|f_I|\right\}$.} The approximate stationary solution obtained in this way is denoted by $\lambda^*$.
 See Subsection \ref{subsec:numsch} for details of the numerical scheme.
+The source code for the simulation is available at \url{https://github.com/k-ohtake/contspace-cpmodel-agriculture}.